Breaking Down and Building Up: Mixture of Skill-Based Vision-and-Language Navigation Agents: Preliminaries

 In the VLN problem setting, an agent navigates through an environment by following a natural language instruction $I$ to reach a specified target location.
 The environment is discretized into a connectivity graph $\mathcal{G} = (V, E)$, where $V$ denotes a non-empty set of navigable nodes, and $E$ is a set of undirected connectivity edges.
 At each time step $t$, the agent located at viewpoint $v_t$ receives a panorama represented by $n$ images, denoted as $D_{t}=\{o_{i}\}_{i=0}^{n}$.
 The agent is aware of a subset of views $O_t \subseteq D_{t}$ heading towards its navigable neighboring nodes $\mathcal{N}(v_{t})$.
 The local action space $A_t$ contains navigating to node $v \in \mathcal{N}(v_{t})$ or stopping at current node $v_{t}$.

 In this work, we leverage DUET~\citep{chen_think_2022} as our base VLN agent.
-It is a dual-scale graph transformer solution that fuses the topological map with local observations for decision-making.
-We formulate it as
+DUET is a graph transformer-based architecture designed to balance long-term planning on a topological map with fine-grained visual grounding of the current panoramic view.
+To integrate this architecture into our framework, we formulate its policy as:

 where $M_t \subseteq \mathcal{G}$ denotes the online constructed topological map observed after $t$ steps of navigation, and $a^{*}_{t} \in A_{t}$ is the predicted action.